jlynnraz/Psychic-Game/README.md

 * CSS

 ## Behind the Scenes
-A series of if's and else's determines whether or not your guess matches with the computer's.
+A series of if's and else if's determines whether or not your guess matches with the computer's.

 ~~~
  if (userGuess === computerGuess) {